hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

     - examples
         - .txt (text): can be loaded by most word processing software
         - .csv (command seperated values): can be loaded by most spreadsheet software
+            - description
+                - a text file
+                - with data (including empty data)
+                - seperated by a delimiter
+                    - a comma/',' is the default delimiter
+            - why used by spreadsheet software?
+                - smaller in size
+                - so, less processing time
+                - can be opened by many applications
+                - data can be exchanged easily
+                    - among different spreadsheet software
+                    - among different computers & operating systems
+                - its human readbale
+                - easier to edit manually
     - why use text file instead of using word processed file?
         - file size is smaller
             - takes less storage space